Fairfax County Police Department

-The Fairfax County Police Department, commonly referred to as, "FCPD," is a law enforcement agency, located in the Commonwealth of Virginia in the Northern Virginia region of the commonwealth.
-Fairfax County Police serve a population of approximately 1,170,033 residents within an area of approximately 407 sqmi.
+The Fairfax County Police Department, commonly referred to as FCPD, is the primary law enforcement agency serving Fairfax County, Virginia.
+FCPD serve a population of approximately 1,170,033 residents within an area of approximately 407 sqmi.

-The Fairfax County Police Department's vision is to, "provide ethical leadership through engagement with the community to prevent and fight crime, improve the culture of safety at work and within the community to preserve the sanctity of all human life, and to keep pace with urbanization."

 History

 In the 1920s, the Fairfax County Board of Supervisors began appointing road police, whose job it was to patrol the roads of Fairfax County and arrest traffic violators.
 In February 1932, the Board relinquished control of the county traffic police, and the four officers employed, Captain Haywood J. Durrer, Carl R. McIntosh, Louis L. Finks and Arthur W. Mills, became special officers and deputy sheriffs under Fairfax County Sheriff Eppa P. Kirby.

 The Fairfax County Police Department came into existence July 1, 1940.
 Much of the credit for its establishment goes to the man who was then Fairfax County Sheriff, Eppa Kirby, a colorful character who never carried a gun.
 Overwhelmed with managing the inadequate county jail and law enforcement duties, Sheriff Kirby persuaded the Fairfax County Board of Supervisors to relieve him of his responsibilities for criminal police work by forming the police department.
 At the helm was Carl R. McIntosh, a deputy sheriff who became Fairfax County's first chief of police.

 Chief McIntosh, five newly sworn police officers, and two clerks became the county's first police department employees.
 Three of the new officers were assigned to patrol the county's roads, while another was appointed detective sergeant.
 With far-reaching insight into what would eventually become one of the department's main areas of concern, Chief McIntosh appointed the fifth officer, John A. Millan as traffic sergeant on motorcycle patrol.
 Millan resigned shortly thereafter to accept a position as a revenue enforcement agent with the US Treasury Department's Prohibition Bureau.

 A 1955 expansion authorized as part of the county budget allowed the creation of the department's juvenile bureau, headed by Detective David Eike, and its traffic division, headed by Lieutenant Lewis Shumate.
 Additionally, the department's detective bureau was consolidated at the FCPD headquarters in Fairfax under Lieutenant Grafton G. Wells and expanded with three new detectives.

 William L. Durrer was appointed as acting chief of police in June 1957 by Fairfax County Executive Carlton C. Massey due to the illness of Chief McIntosh.
 Following Chief McIntosh's resignation in August, Durrer was appointed chief on October 30, 1957.

 Joyce A. Harvell was sworn in as the FCPD's first female police officer in July 1957, working with the FCPD's Juvenile Bureau.

 In July 1967, Christopher Stokes was hired as the department's first black policeman.

+During the 2024 Paris Olympics, FCPD sent 12 officers and an explosive detection canine to help with security in Paris.